Ivanka Trump Can Be Called The C-Word, Jon Stewart Says

 Some others, including former acting attorney general Sally Yates, chastised Bee, arguing that Ivanka Trump should not be a called the c-word because unlike the first daughter, a c**t is “powerful, beautiful, nurturing and honest.”

-Even so, the controversy led Bee apologizing for using the expletive to describe Ivanka, saying it was “inappropriate and inexcusable.”
+Even so, the controversy led to Bee apologizing for using the expletive to describe Ivanka, saying it was “inappropriate and inexcusable.”

 But now Bee’s former boss, Jon Stewart, says that Bee shouldn’t have apologized because she had every right to use the c-word to describe Ivanka Trump.
 Arguing that apologizing is akin to falling in a trap concocted by the political right to moral police the left, Stewart told The Daily Beast that the contours of comedic or political discourse cannot be a prerogative of one group of people.